Dash-Industry-Forum/livesim-content/README.md

 The MPDs are:

 * Manifest.mpd - a simple MPD using SegmentTemplate with `$Number$``
-* multiaudio.mpd - same as Manifest.mpd but with two audio tracks
+* multiaudio.mpd - same as Manifest.mpd but with two audio tracks (the second is a copy of the first via a symbolic link)
 * mixeddur.mpd - an MPD combining 6s audio segments with 2s video segments (the latter from testpic_2s)

+To make the asset ready, the zip archives must be unpacked.
+That can be done by running the script `unzip.sh`.

 [livesim]: https://livesim.dashif.org
 [livesim2]: https://github.com/Dash-Industry-Forum/livesim2
 [git-lfs]: https://git-lfs.com